cristiklein/simpy/docs/simpy_intro/process_interaction.rst

 simulation where passengers have to wait until a security check finishes.

 Lets assume that the car from our last example magically became an electric vehicle.
-Electric vehicles usually take a lot of time charing their batteries after a trip.
+Electric vehicles usually take a lot of time charging their batteries after a trip.
 They have to wait until their battery is charged before they can start driving again.